sstelfox/rack_session_manipulation/README.md

 After that anywhere you are using Capybara you will have three additional methods available to you:

-* reset_session: Clear the entire contents of the existing session.
+* `reset_session`: Clear the entire contents of the existing session.
-* session: Get a hash representing the current session state.
+* `session`: Get a hash representing the current session state.
-* session=: additional data into the current session.
+* `session=`: additional data into the current session.

 When setting the session, you'll want to provide a hash.
 The values at the top level keys of the hash will replace the equivalent keys in the current session.